 Ripen us in a fruit bowl on your kitchen bench.
 When ripe, store us in your fridge away from other fruit for up to 1 a week.

 Prime Growing Areas

 Kiwifruit production occurs predominantly in the southern states of Australia,

 History of Kiwifruit

-We occur naturally in China in the forests of the Yangtze River Valley.
+We grow naturally in China in the forests of the Yangtze River Valley and were known as Chinese gooseberries.
 However, we've been grown in other countries since the start of this century, but the greatest development occurred in New Zealand where growers obtained plants and were able to develop us commercially.
 To assist in marketing our name was changed to kiwifruit.

 Fun Ways to Eat and Cook Kiwifruit

 We're fuzzy little creatures, some with more fuzz than others.
-If particularly hairy rub us with a cloth before cutting or peeling so the hairs do not go all over our flesh.
-Cut in half and eat straight from the shell or peel and slice.
-We can become bitter if cooked, so it's best to eat us raw.
-Heat can also cause us to lose some of our colour.
+If very hairy, you can rub us with a cloth before cutting or peeling so the hairs do not go all over our flesh.